ParhamTaher/ClassRoomFinder/deliverables/d2/iteration-02.plan.md

 These are given primarily as a guideline for the future of the project.
 However, group members may work on/be required to work on several aspects of the overall product as needed.

+These roles and responsibilities were chosen keeping in mind what the group members were comfortable with, in the scope of the project.
+We also adjusted and refocused roles based on challenges being faced and strong personal qualities/traits present in each member.

 #### Events

  * In-person meeting Thursday 16th February in BA2195 where we outlined to-do lists as well as the tasks each member should complete or be completing during the reading week break.
  * Online meeting on Sunday 19th February.
 This meeting is to discuss the to-do list and expectations of each member for the reading week.
  * Online meeting on Tuesday 21st February.
 This meeting's purpose included discussion of tasks to be completed by this date as well as the synchronization of tasks and subgroups.
  * Wednesday 22nd February meeting of Ishwant and Jaleel in Bahen to begin to work on connections for the backend.
  * Online meeting Sunday 26th February.
 Preparations for the upcoming week are to be discussed along with the progress report of all ongoing assignments by each group member.